tsabunkar/angular_fitness_ngrx/README.md

     (*) create a feature module named SharedModule in a shared folder; for example, app/shared/shared.module.ts defines SharedModule.
     (*) declare components, directives, and pipes in a shared module when those items will be re-used and referenced by the components declared in other feature modules.
     (*) do not providing services in shared modules.
 Services are usually singletons that are provided once for the entire application or in a particular feature module
-    (*) import all modules required by the assets in the SharedModule; for example, CommonModule and FormsModule.
+    (*) **import all modules required by the assets in the SharedModule; for example, CommonModule and FormsModule.
     (*) declare all components, directives, and pipes in the SharedModule (*) export all symbols from the SharedModule that other feature modules need to use (*) Avoid specifying app-wide singleton providers in a SharedModule *) Core module
     (*) create a feature module named CoreModule in a core folder (e.g. app/core/core.module.ts defines CoreModule).
     (*) calling the application-wide core module, CoreModule.
 Importing CoreModule into the root AppModule reduces its complexity and emphasizes its role as orchestrator of the application as a whole.
+    (*) The footer- and header folders contains the global component-files, statically used across the entire application.
+These files will appear on every page in the application.
     (*) put a singleton service whose instance will be shared throughout the application in the CoreModule (e.g. ExceptionService and LoggerService).
     (*) import all modules required by the assets in the CoreModule (e.g. CommonModule and FormsModule).
     (*) gather application-wide, single use components in the CoreModule.
 Import it once (in the AppModule) when the app starts and never import it anywhere else. (e.g. NavComponent and SpinnerComponent).